The Lego Batman Movie: Batman and pop culture references

 The film also includes Batman watching the scene from Jerry Maguire where Tom Cruise says "You complete me" (which makes Batman laugh out loud); this line had previously been quoted by The Joker in The Dark Knight.
 In the scene where Batman discusses possible team names he mentions Fox Force Five, which is the name of Mia Wallace's failed television pilot mentioned in Pulp Fiction.
-The film's use of Cutting Crew's "(I Just) Died in Your Arms" is a nod to the romantic comedy Never Been Kissed.
-The film's other references include Gleaming the Cube and Gymkata.
+The Winged Avenger suit also pays homage to an episode of the same name from The Avengers.
+The airplane in the film's opening scene, known as McGuffin 1138 has two references, one being the 1930 novel, The Maltese Falcon, and the other being the 1971 George Lucas film, THX 1138.
+The X-ray security machine found in Arkham Asylum largely resembles the one used in Total Recall.
+The scene involving Alfred losing his grip and falling off the edge of a plane is a reference to 1988's Die Hard.
+The film's use of Cutting Crew's "(I Just) Died in Your Arms" is a nod to the 1999's Never Been Kissed.
+Other references in the film include Bad Boys, Gleaming the Cube and Gymkata.